abcminiuser/python-elgato-streamdeck/README.md

 ## Raspberry Pi Installation:

-The following script has been verified working on a Raspberry Pi (Model 2 B) running a stock Debian Stretch image, to install all the required dependencies needed by this project:
+The following script has been verified working on a Raspberry Pi (Model 2 B) running a stock Debian Buster image, to install all the required dependencies needed by this project:

 ```